astridx/meinblog/content/posts/joomla/39joomla-module-installation-script.en.md

 In this chapter we add an installation script.
 In the explanations of the component, I described what you use it for.<!-- \index{module!installation script} -->

-## For impatient people

-Look at the changed program code in the [diff view](https://github.com/astridx/boilerplate/compare/t33...t34)[^github.com/astridx/boilerplate/compare/t33...t34] and incorporate these changes into your development version.
+> For impatient people: Look at the changed program code in the [diff view](https://github.com/astridx/boilerplate/compare/t33...t34)[^github.com/astridx/boilerplate/compare/t33...t34] and incorporate these changes into your development version.

 ## Step by step